patrick-fs/fs-react-redux-sentry/README.md

 2. [Redux-thunk](https://github.com/reduxjs/redux-thunk) is used for fetching stories from Hacker News rather than redux-saga.
 3. This app is riddled with bugs 🐞

-You can try out the Search Hacker News app [here](http://fs-redux-sentry.s3-website-us-east-1.amazonaws.com/) or you can clone this repo and `npm install` then `npm run start`.
+You can try out the Search Hacker News app [here](http://fs-redux-sentry.s3-website-us-east-1.amazonaws.com/) and then you can clone this repo and `npm install` then `npm run start`.
 The code is built with [Create React App](https://github.com/facebook/create-react-app).

 ### Setup
 First, copy the file `.env_sample` to `.env`.
 You will need to fill in those values to set up Sentry and FullStory correctly.